pbardea/metaballs/README.md

 # Metaballs

+// TODO: Code was hacked together.
+Should be cleaned up.

 JavaScript Metaballs based on blog post from: http://jamie-wong.com/2014/08/19/metaballs-and-marching-squares/

 Note: resolution for all 'final' gifs below is 300 x 200, and 15 x 10 for the 'debug' ones.